BinaryMercenary/carMon/README.md

   I've tested against an ecu emulator and in-car with both my ScanTool OBDLink SX 425801 cable and a cheap (but safe) elm327 Bluetooth.
 On a side note, some issue (library or maybe a defective cable register?) has shomehow caused a pending P0440 code to mis-read as a C0XXX code - I verified with several other scanners for sanity and will see of the bluetooth elm327 finds the same mismatch before messing with carMon code on the matter.

   Anyway, thanks _internet_, github, python-ODB, and thanks especially GW for the great starting point.
 Please feel free to download/distribute this project, with no warranties for intended use of any kind.
 This code is free per GNU/GPL/Digital commons and unsupported.
-For those wanting to shortcut the learning experience, I can mail a disk-dumped pi 3B+ ready raspbian OS on sd card with this code and it's ~frozen dep's pre-installed, leaving your to only worry about hardware integration, $20USD paypal or any ebay/amazon gift card.
+For those wanting to shortcut the learning experience, I can mail a disk-dumped pi 3B+ ready raspbian OS on sd card with this code and its ~frozen dep's pre-installed, leaving your to only worry about hardware integration, $20USD paypal or any ebay/amazon gift card.

   For those aware of my isfootsi hyperAT https://dynotag.com/1020-9115 installed in https://dynotag.com/1020-9116, that source code remains copyright of my LLC. (sorry, too much work went into designing a safe but performant algo for that).